KalebDykema/WebCalc/README.md

 - Add logic -DONE
 - Add use of buttons -DONE
 - Refine operations and functions and fix bugs
-- Add use of keyboard
+- Add use of keyboard -DONE
 - Make sure it's responsive

 # License